KeyLED - music composition and improvisation aid

 The circuit for the KeyLED is quite simple:

-The rotary encoder is hooked up to two PWM I/O pins for determining the rotation direction and amount, and the pushbutton is hooked up to its own I/O pin.
+The rotary encoder is hooked up to two digital input pins for determining the rotation direction and amount, and the pushbutton is hooked up to its own I/O pin.

-The LED strip receives power and a single-wire data line using the proprietary NeoPixel protocol to control individual LED brightness and color.
-For connecting the LED strip I used a 3-Pin JST-SM connector:
+The LED strip receives power and a single-wire data line using the WS2812B one-wire data protocol to control individual LED brightness and color.
+For connecting the LED strip I used a 3-pin JST-SM connector:

 The LCD display receives power, 4 data lines, and 2 control lines.